sonos/torch-to-nnef/README.md

 This apply for nn.Module with forward containing default None parameters which will crash as no work arround have been found yet.

-Also we follow to some extent limitation of NNEF specification, in particular We concretize dynamic shape at export for some operators such as (zeros_like/ones/arange ...).
+Also we follow to some extent limitation of NNEF specification, in particular:
+We concretize dynamic shape at export for some operators such as (zeros_like/ones/arange ...).

 Only *Static* Quantization is supported and for now only with scheme `torch.per_tensor_affine`.